WesMcW/MAGD-150-Assignments/README.md

 ## ☺ Welcome to my MAGD-150 Assignmnts ☺

-These are the works I have made while in my Media Arts and Game Development class.
+These are a few of the works I have made while in my Media Arts and Game Development class.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+### •Buildings
+      This is the first project I created, and it is a night skyline of a city using only a grayscale color scheme.

 ### Markdown